In this Matchbook review, discover all about what’s on offer at this betting exchange.

 After entering your stake, click on the “tick” button to confirm your bet.
 The “matched” and “unmatched” tabs on your betting slip show the current status of your bet.

-You will find all the major sports and competitions on Matchbook such as football, horse racing, basketball, tennis, golf and cricket.
+Matchbook features sports such as football, horse racing, basketball, tennis, golf, and more.

-However, Matchbook have a smaller range of sports compared to Betfair.
+But, Matchbook has a smaller range of sports compared to Betfair.

 The Matchbook mobile app is available on Apple and Android devices.
 The app replicates the website with the same markets available.

-The customer is well supported at Matchbook.
-Customer service is available via email, telephone and and live chat (0800-0100 hrs GMT).
+Matchbook customer service is available via email, telephone and live chat (0800-0100 hrs GMT).
 You can also connect on social media such as Twitter and Facebook.

-It is well worth having a Matchbook account for matched betting.
-The low commission charges and range of betting markets make them a useful alternative to Betfair, Smarkets and Betdaq.
+Matchbook is useful for matched betting.
+With low commission charges and a range of betting markets.
+A good alternative to Betfair, Smarkets and Betdaq.

-The 2% commission and easy to use website is a plus.
-Many matched bettors use Matchbook as their main exchange for horse racing and US sports due to the hassle-free bet placement and user interface.
+In fact, some matched bettors use Matchbook as their main exchange for horse racing and US sports.